 This section of Chapter 2 describes the HCM for the Basin.
-Additionally, this HCM section satisfies Section 354.8 of the SGMA regulations.
-As defined in the regulations promulgated by DWR, the HCM:
+Additionally, this HCM section satisfies Section 354.8 of the Sustainable Groundwater Management Act (SGMA) regulations.
+As defined in the regulations promulgated by the Department of Water Resources (DWR), the HCM:

-- 1. "Provides an understanding of the general physical characteristics related to regional hydrology, land use, geology geologic structure, water quality, principal aquifers, and principal aquitards of the basin setting; - 2.
+- 1. "Provides an understanding of the general physical characteristics related to regional hydrology, land use, geologic structure, water quality, principal aquifers, and principal aquitards of the basin setting; - 2.
 Provides the context to develop water budgets, mathematical (analytical or numerical) models, and monitoring networks, and - 3.
 Provides a tool for stakeholder outreach and communication."